developersancho/Rorty.Flutter/README.md

  </table>

 # Tech Stacks
-This project uses many of the popular libraries, plugins and tools of the android ecosystem.
+This project uses many of the popular libraries, plugins and tools of the flutter ecosystem.
 - [Stacked](https://pub.dev/packages/stacked) - An architecture and widgets for an MVVM inspired architecture in Flutter.
 - [Provider](https://pub.dev/packages/provider) - A wrapper around InheritedWidget to make them easier to use and more reusable.
 - [Get It](https://pub.dev/packages/get_it) - Dependency Injection library.